 How do I clean and maintain the aluminum portions of my POLYWOOD furniture?

-Follow these simple cleaning steps to maintain the aluminum parts of your POLYWOOD furniture.
+Follow these simple cleaning steps to maintain the powder-coated aluminum parts of your POLYWOOD furniture.

 Aluminum Cleaning Steps